How Long Before The Oil Spill Spills Over?

 In that scenario (which is precisely what's happened from yesterday through today), who's really quoting who?
 It's impossible to know.

-So I can't really say something like, "confirming what I said here less than 24 hours ago," because it's very possible that I inspired the very posts I'm citing as confirmation and even if I didn't, there's still a circularity there that's kind of silly.
+So, I can't really say something like, "confirming what I said here less than 24 hours ago," because it's very possible that I inspired the very posts I'm citing as confirmation, and even if I didn't, there's still a circularity there that's kind of silly.

-In order to avoid that circular reasoning (which is, in a way, the worst kind of confirmation bias, because not only are you seeking out confirmatory evidence, but you are in fact involved in its creation), I'll avoid citing passages which reflect my contention that HY spreads will ultimately blow out commensurate with HY energy and instead focus on a few more visuals and some objective commentary that fleshes out what's going on.
+In order to avoid that circular reasoning (which is, in a way, the worst kind of confirmation bias, because not only are you seeking out confirmatory evidence but you are in fact involved in its creation), I'll avoid citing passages which reflect my contention that HY spreads will ultimately blow out commensurate with HY energy and instead focus on a few more visuals and some objective commentary that fleshes out what's going on.

 Ok, you'll recall from the post linked above that HY energy has begun to decouple from HY as an asset class (NYSEARCA:HYG).
 The reason that's happening is because crude has careened into a bear market with WTI hitting 10-month lows and Brent falling below $45 for the first time since November.